 For example, any financial advice or guidance must be accurate, sound, and free from conflicts of interest.
 Plus, fiduciaries must disclose any potential conflicts of interest to their clients.

 When you work with a fiduciary adviser, you give her discretionary authority over your investment portfolio.
 She can buy and sell stocks on your behalf without needing your approval.
 Fiduciaries must do this in the most cost-efficient manner possible.

-The Security and Exchange Commission (or SEC) — the federal agency that oversees RIAs as fiduciaries — clearly warns these advisers that “departure from this fiduciary standard may constitute ‘fraud' upon your clients.”
+The Security and Exchange Commission (or SEC) — the federal agency that oversees RIAs as fiduciaries — clearly warns these advisers that departing from this could constitute fraud.

 The SEC punishes violators with lifetime disbarments and hefty fines, among other penalties.

 But unfortunately, the non-fiduciary crowd isn’t under SEC oversight.
 The Financial Industry Regulatory Authority, or FINRA, regulates broker-dealers and simply exists to impose penalties and sanctions when a broker or his firm rips a client off (e.g. sells the client an “unsuitable” investment product).